gravitational/workshop/gravity_networking.md

 ## Introduction to Overlay Networking

 With kubernetes and containerized applications, the idea is to disconnect the direct relationship between a running application and which physical servers are running the application.
-Our individual unit of software is no longer a machine running a particular application (or a set of applications), but instead is a pod that can be scheduled and started on any machine within a cluster that meets a pods requirements.
+Our individual unit of software is no longer a machine running a particular application (or a set of applications), but instead is a pod that can be scheduled and started on any machine within a cluster that meets a pod's requirements.

 Networks running kubernetes clusters are configured in a wide variety of ways, and have very different capabilities.
-As a result, kubernetes itself doesn’t actually include networking, instead kubernetes provides a plugin system that allows for many different network ways to integrate networks.
+As a result, kubernetes itself doesn’t actually include networking, instead kubernetes provides a plugin system that allows for many different ways to integrate networks.
 Instead kubernetes defines a set of requirements that the network must provide.

 These requirements are:
-Each Pod is assigned its own unique IP addresses
+Each Pod is assigned its own unique IP address
 Each Pod must be able to reach all other Pods without NAT Agents or software on a node must be able to communicate with all pods on the node without NAT